-41 Contribution from the Government of Turkey.

-mainly in the 2017 bitcoin boom, and other innovative forms of distributed finance allow for fast ways to raise money for blockchain innovation (and for developing bubbles), setting this type of innovation apart from innovation in other technologies that tend to rely more heavily on traditional sources of finance (e.g., Venture Capital).
+A particularity in the blockchain ecosystem is the strong use of crowdfunding to finance innovations.
+As defined by Schumpeter (1939), "capitalism is that form of private property economy in which innovations are carried out by means of borrowed money."
+In the case of the blockchain ecosystem, innovators are borrowing money from the users of the innovation.
+Initial Coin Offering (ICOs), as seen mainly in the 2017 bitcoin boom, and other innovative forms of distributed finance allow for fast ways to raise money for blockchain innovation (and for developing bubbles), setting this type of innovation apart from innovation in other technologies that tend to rely more heavily on traditional sources of finance (e.g. venture capital).

 ICOs were promoted as an equivalent, in the blockchain ecosystem, of the traditional IPOs.
 Through ICOs, the original team of developers were selling tokens to finance the development of the solution.
 Those tokens would be required to use the application; thus, there was an incentive for potential users to acquire the tokens.
 Usually, a share of the tokens was distributed to the development team and initial investors.
 Some ICOs were able to raise an enormous amount of funds.
-The increased valuation of the tokens of the most sought-after solutions made some of the original development team and venture capitalist very wealthy.
+The increased valuation of the tokens of the most soughtafter solutions made some of the original development team and venture capitalist very wealthy.
 After the bust of 2017, ICOs were scrutinized by regulators in the United States.
 Some of the ICOs were considered to breach securities regulations, and their development teams had to pay high fees.

 More recently, other forms of decentralized finance have emerged.
 Some have tapped into the high gains in the value of cryptocurrencies such as bitcoin to use them to finance the development of new solutions.
 Thus, the original innovators and investors in previous innovations become the new investors in the new innovations.
-Many of these innovations have implemented decentralized governance mechanisms, as discussed in previous sections, and, thus, these new investors also become owners and potential innovators of the new solutions.
+Many of these innovations have implemented decentralized governance mechanisms, as discussed in previous chapters, and, thus, these new investors also become owners and potential innovators of the new solutions.